 Vaccines requiring refrigeration should be transported to outlying clinics in a vehicle which has been validated and is monitored throughout the journey or in cool boxes that have been validated to maintain the temperature within the recommended range of $+2^{\circ}$ C to $+8^{\circ}$ C for the period of transport.
 Validated cool boxes should be used in accordance with the manufacturer's instructions to ensure the correct storage of vaccines.
+With time and use, cool boxes may no longer be able to maintain this temperature range for extended periods and so good practice is to consider periodic revalidation of cool boxes.
 Domestic cool boxes should not be used.

 Validated cool boxes suitable for transport of vaccines are available from a number of suppliers.
-Suppliers should be able to provide details of the validation process.
-Where the purchase of validated cool boxes for the purpose of transport of vaccines is under consideration then advice should be sought from the appropriate person in the NHS Board.
+Suppliers should be able to provide details of the validation process and results.
+Where the purchase of validated cool boxes for the purpose of transport of vaccines is under consideration then advice should be sought from the appropriate person in the NHS board.